Download PDF

 Open Markets

-As a member of the EU, Latvia has 46 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-In general, rules regarding foreign investment are not burdensome.
-Investment regulations are relatively transparent.
-The small financial sector is open and stable.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
+The investment regulatory framework is relatively efficient.
+Rules on foreign investment are generally not burdensome.
+The financial sector is resilient and well capitalized.